 It may be shorted sighted for employers to expect college graduates to have already honed new skills in whatever form of technology the company uses, but they do.
 They often weed-out prospective employees based on lack of current technical skills rather than lack of critical thinking ability.

-As an art major, I had to rely on chemistry for printmaking and photography.
-My knowledge of geometry and trig contributed to creating computer art before the software was developed which eliminated the need for math, but increased the need to memorize icons.
-Producing a constant flow of innovative and well crafted art work required a lot of effort.
-But instructors were available to aid those that had the willingness to work through this.
-The massive weed-out classes do not provide that.
-Now, I develop training and curricula.
-How did I get from art to instructional design?
-Actually learning how to solve problems in higher education may have resulted in failing on some tasks, but it also helped me figure out what I didn’t know.
+Half a century ago, as an art major, I had to rely on chemistry for printmaking and photography, and I used geometry and trig to creating computer art before the software was developed which eliminated the need for math.
+Producing a constant flow of innovative and well crafted art work required integration of other knowledge from other fields.
+The weed-out classes do not provide that.

 Koebler, Jason.
 Experts: ‘Weed Out’ Classes Are Killing STEM Achievement April 19, 2012 (viewed 23 Jan 2013)

 Reblogged this on Write about what? and commented: